Select Home Warranty Reviews 2026: Is It Worth It?

 Platform Rating Notes

-Based on BBB filings, Trustpilot, and ConsumerAffairs reviews, the most frequently reported issues include:
+Based on BBB filings, Trustpilot, ConsumerAffairs reviews, and consumer forums, the most frequently reported issues include:

 Read the Contract Before You Buy

 Many Select Home Warranty complaints stem from coverage exclusions buried in the service agreement.
-Before purchasing any plan, read the full contract terms carefully — especially the exclusions, coverage caps, and cancellation policy.
-Request the agreement in writing before paying.
+Before purchasing any plan, read the full contract terms carefully, especially the exclusions, coverage caps, and cancellation policy.
+Multiple 2026 BBB complaints report that Select only provides the detailed policy AFTER sign-up, so request the agreement in writing before paying.

 Smart Savings Made Simple!